eclipher/Userscripts/userscripts/leetcode-toolkit/README.md

 - **Save Article as Markdown(\*)**: Scrape and download an Explore Card article as markdown file.
 See [About Editorial Scraping](#about-editorial-scraping) section for more detail.

 > (\*) These features are for US site only.
+>
+> (\*\*) This feature relies on Tampermonkey's [window.onurlchange](https://www.tampermonkey.net/documentation.php#api:window.onurlchange) API.
+If you're using a different userscript manager that doesn't support this API, the rating may not update correctly when you navigate between problems without a full page reload.

 ## Screenshots